platformsh/platformsh-docs/src/configuration/services/network-storage.md

 ---
 title: "Network Storage"
 weight: 8
-description: "Platform.sh supports internal \"storage as a service\" to provide a file store that can be shared between different application containers.<br><br>The network storage service enables a new kind of <code>mount</code> that refers to a shared service rather than to a local directory.
-Any application can use both <code>local</code> and/or <code>service</code> mounts, or neither."

 ---

 Platform.sh supports internal "storage as a service" to provide a file store that can be shared between different application containers.